Milovan Minja Prelević: 2012-2014

-2012-2014 Milovan worked in OFK Mladost as an assistant and head coach.
+From 2012 to 2014, Milovan worked in OFK Mladost as an assistant and a head coach.
 FK Mladost played the Europa League and reached the third round (1st round, FK Mladost-Videoton 1–0,1-2; 2nd FK Mladost-Senica 2-2,1-0; 3rd FK Mladost-Sevilla 1 -6, 0–3).
 This is the greatest achievement in the club's history.

 2015-2016

-This year Milovan begins as coach of Montenegro U-19 selection, but during the summer he receives a bid from Saudi club Hajer.
-In the FC Hajer he has the role of assistant coach in charge, responsible for, among many other things, football analysis.
+This year, Milovan begins as a coach of Montenegro U-19 selection, but during the summer, he receives a bid from Saudi club Hajer.
+In the FC Hajer, he has the role of an assistant coach in charge, responsible for, among many other things, football analysis.

-Prelević joined Omani club Al-Oruba SC in November 2015.
+Prelević joined the Omani club Al-Oruba SC in November 2015.
 His contract was ended shortly after due to poor results in January 2016.

 2017

 On July 3, 2017, FK Otrant announced Prelević as the new manager.

 2018

 In July 2018, Prelević returned to FK Kom.